Galactic Winds in Cosmological Simulations of the Circumgalactic Medium: Results and Discussion

 We compute the fraction of triply ionized carbon, CIV, of the gas particles in post-processing using photoionization tables derived from CLOUDY \citep[last described by][]{Ferland98}.
 The relevant quantities used are redshift, gas density and temperature from simulation snapshot, and an ionizing background from the HM05 tables \citep{Haardt01}, as included in version 07.02.00 of CLOUDY.

-Fig.~\ref{fig-fCIV-vs-R-MassBins} shows the radial profiles of the gas CIV fraction, $f_{\rm CIV}$.
+Fourth (bottom) row of Fig.~\ref{fig-rho-T-ZC-fC4-vs-R-MassBins} shows the radial profiles of the gas CIV fraction, $f_{\rm CIV}$.
 There are varying positive slopes at small-$r$ where $f_{\rm CIV}$ increases with radius. $f_{\rm CIV}$ attains a peak at an intermediate-$r$, which occurs at $(20 - 60) h^{-1}$ kpc depending on halo mass and wind model.
 Further out $f_{\rm CIV}$ decreases from its peak at larger-$r$, and have a negative slope up to $300 h^{-1}$ kpc.

-In the top two panels, runs CW and RVWa produce higher $f_{\rm CIV}$ than NW and RVWb; the differences are significant at $r \leq 7 h^{-1}$ kpc reaching $10^2 - 10^4$ times, very small at larger $r$ up to the peak of $f_{\rm CIV}$, and increases again to $10 - 70$ times at $r > 20 h^{-1}$ kpc.
-The small-$r$ positive-sloped regions in the bottom two panels show small differences: in the bottom-left RVWa has higher $f_{\rm CIV}$ than NW and RVWb, which are in turn higher than CW; whereas in the bottom-right NW has higher $f_{\rm CIV}$ than CW, RVWa and RVWb.
-In the bottom-left panel $f_{\rm CIV}$ in runs CW and RVWa reaches a $\sim 50$ times higher peak at a larger-$r$ than runs NW and RVWb.
-The large-$r$ negative-sloped regions shows the same trends as the top 2 panels, runs CW and RVWa producing higher $f_{\rm CIV}$ than NW and RVWb.
+In the left two panels, runs CW and RVWa produce higher $f_{\rm CIV}$ than NW and RVWb; the differences are significant at $r \leq 7 h^{-1}$ kpc reaching $10^2 - 10^4$ times, very small at larger $r$ up to the peak of $f_{\rm CIV}$, and increases again to $10 - 70$ times at $r > 20 h^{-1}$ kpc.
+The small-$r$ positive-sloped regions in the right two panels show small differences: in the third RVWa has higher $f_{\rm CIV}$ than NW and RVWb, which are in turn higher than CW; whereas in the fourth (right) NW has higher $f_{\rm CIV}$ than CW, RVWa and RVWb.
+In the third panel $f_{\rm CIV}$ in runs CW and RVWa reaches a $\sim 50$ times higher peak at a larger-$r$ than runs NW and RVWb.
+The large-$r$ negative-sloped regions shows the same trends as the left 2 panels, runs CW and RVWa producing higher $f_{\rm CIV}$ than NW and RVWb.

 We perform polynomial fits to the $f_{\rm CIV}$ median radial profiles, in a similar way as in \S\ref{sec-res-Radial-ZC}, but with 2 first-order polynomials of the form: $\log f_{\rm CIV} = A + B (\log r)$, within 2 radial limits.
 The resulting fit coefficients are listed in Table~\ref{Table-Fit-fCIV-vs-R}.
 The polynomials for $M_{\rm halo} = (10^{10} - 10^{11}) M_{\odot}$, fitted between $r = (1 - 6) h^{-1}$ kpc are: